 I could fix an initial 2004 value arbitrarily choosing it.
 But that would be probably an error since you can at most estimate it with ever growing and changing available data.
 That makes that initial value a variable too.
 At most you can calculate it by learning from the available market values.

 Differences in calculated values happen every day.
-They are normal because the data is calculated all the way backwards to 2004 by taking into account all the available market data since the SVXY started trading up until the last available market value.
-The model fixes the 1st and last available SVXY market values and uses all the VIX futures market values in between to calculate the SVXY and project it back to 2004 (see the SVXY model definition above).
+They are normal because the data is calculated all the way back to 2004 by taking into account all the available market data since the VXZ started trading up until the last available market value.
+The model fixes the 1st and last available VXZ market values and uses all the VIX futures market values in between to calculate the VXZ and project it back to 2004 or into the future (see the VXZ model definition above).

-The changes may look big and concerning but they are actually small if you consider that the annualized percentage growth of the SVXY in both cases is almost the same.
+The changes may look big and concerning but they are actually small if you consider that the annualized percentage change of the VXZ in both cases is almost the same.

 You can also graph different series of calculated data taken in different periods and you will notice slight differences.
 No calculated data series is better than another, that depends on the market data quality.
 Most probably the more market data that you feed the model the better that the calculated data will be, since in such case the model will use more information to learn from.